Tired-Fox/Tired-Fox/README.md

 ## About me

-Hello my name is Zachary and I hope to create inspiring projects.<br/>I hope to create cool and fun projects that meet language and format standards, and that inspire others to create and learn.
+Hello my name is Zachary and I hope to create inspiring projects.<br/>I hope to create cool and fun projects that meet language and format standards.
+The final goal is to create to inspire others to learn and create.
 </div>
 </div>